- See under mushroom(def 2).

 "expand or increase rapidly," 1741, from mushroom (n.).
 Related: Mushroomed; mushrooming.

-Any of various basidiomycete fungi whose mycelium produces a spore-dispersing body (called a basidioma) that usually consists of a stalk topped by a fleshy, often umbrella-shaped cap.
+- Any of various fungi that produce a fleshy fruiting body, which usually consists of a stalk topped by an umbrella-shaped cap.
+Many mushrooms are basidiomycetes.
 Some species of mushrooms are edible, though many are poisonous.
 The term mushroom is often applied to the stalk and cap alone.
 See more at basidiomycete.